Lesson: Powerful PulleysContributed by: Integrated Teaching and Learning Program, College of Engineering, University of Colorado at Boulder

 KWL Chart (Conclusion): As a class, finish column L of the KWL Chart as described in the Pre-Lesson Assessment section.
 List all of the things students learned about pulleys and their mechanical advantages.
 Were all of the W questions answered?
 What new things did they learn?

 Word Problems: Assess students' understanding of the lesson concepts by assigning the following word problems.
-Write on the board: Mechanical advantage of an inclined plane = length of slope ÷ height of plane.
+Write on the board: Mechanical advantage of a pulley system = number of number of rope segments supporting the load.

 Lesson Extension Activities (Return to Contents)

 Try making a human pulley.
 You need board, a strong rope and a spot with an overhead support, such as a soccer goal or playground equipment.
 Wrap one end of the rope around a 2 x 4 (or something strong such as a seat from a swing) and wrap the other end of the rope around the goal, letting the trailing end hang to the ground.
 Allow one child to sit on the 2 x 4 while two other children try to lift her by pulling down on the free end of the rope.
 Keep wrapping the rope around the goal or support bar until two children can easily lift the sitting child up and down.
 It may be helpful to start the sitting child from a standing position (both feet on the ground).

 If the students are unfamiliar with a zip line, have them research this on the internet.
 A zip line is a fun example of a movable pulley.